shawn-nyk/tp/docs/DeveloperGuide.md

 **Use case: UC07 - Add an internship**

-Precondition: User already has an existing list of companies <br/>
+Precondition: User already has an existing list of companies. <br/>
-Guarantees: Addition of internship to company is successful
+Guarantees: Addition of internship to company is successful.

 **MSS**
 *  Similar MSS to adding a company except user is now adding an internship.